LoganCome/FedCM/README.md

 # FedCM
-FedCM: A Real-time Contribution Measurement Method for Participants in Federated Learning
+This repository contains the code for the paper titled "FedCM: A Real-time Contribution Measurement Method for Participants in Federated Learning".

 ## Citation

 If you find it useful in your research, please consider citing our paper as follows: